BTS Set to Perform at the 2020 MTV Video Music Awards - E! Online

 On Tuesday, Aug.
 4, it was announced that the beloved group will be performing their new single "Dynamite" at the award show.
 This will be BTS' first-ever VMA performance and the TV debut of their new, English song, which is set to be released on Aug.
-21.
+21 along with the track's music video.

+The VMAs also just revealed that Doja Cat and J Balvin will also be performing at the ceremony.

 Just last week, on July 30, the nominees for the 2020 VMAs were announced, with Ariana Grande, Lady Gaga, Billie Eilish and The Weeknd leading the pack with the most honors.
 "We're excited to unveil the incredible list of VMA nominees who shaped this year's unique music landscape and bring fans a show that celebrates the powerful unifying force of music," Bruce Gillmer, President of Music, Music Talent, Programming & Events for ViacomCBS Media Networks, said in a statement to E!
 News.